What’s In This Guide

 Dogs with this disease lack the necessary adhesive glycoprotein in their blood to help it clot properly, and may suffer excessive bleeding after trauma or medical procedures.

-Australian shepherds can also suffer from thyroid disease.
-It is very common in this breed and can be comorbid with Von Willebrand’s disease.
+Australian shepherds can suffer from thyroid disease.
+It is very common in this breed and can be associated with Von Willebrand’s disease.

 The typical signs of this autoimmune disorder are unexplained weight gain, skin conditions, and a tendency to seek heat.